 The research concluded, that the applicant who had a ‘Dutch sounding’ name, got his CV opened 100% of the time and frequently got called in for an interview.
 On the other hand, the applicants with ‘foreign sounding’ names got their CVs viewed a lot less and received little to no callbacks.
 So, finding a job in Amsterdam may be even harder if you don’t have a Dutch-sounding name.

 Finding employment in different fields in the Netherlands

 Can I find a job in Amsterdam within the sphere of engineering?

-So let me just put this out there from the very beginning!
-According to legends, engineers have it the easiest!
+Let me just put this out there from the very beginning: engineers have it the easiest!
 If you’re an engineer and you’re looking for a job in the Netherlands, chances are you won’t struggle as much.

 Since Holland is the land of innovation, engineers allegedly have an array of choices in the job market.
 Working in the Netherlands can indeed be a piece of cake for some people!
 The rest of us peasants are unfortunately doomed to struggle.

 Can I find an IT job in Amsterdam?